-Making a Mac OS USB bootable installer saves much time when you want to install the OS offline on two or more Macs.
-Also, it helps in restoring a system after a startup failure.
-It is easy to make Mac OS USB drive from the full installer downloaded from the App store; Apple provides clear-cut instructions for the same.
+A macOS USB installer saves much time when you want to install the OS offline on two or more Macs.
+Also, it helps in recovering a system after a startup failure.
+It is easy to make a macOS USB disk from the full installer downloaded from the App store; Apple provides clear-cut instructions for the same.
 However, people use this feature only when they have a problem with their computer, mainly when their system is not booting up.
-One needs a Mac for creating this USB disk, but then, what to do if you don’t a have spare Mac?
-In this post, we explain making bootable macOS USB for Catalina 10.15 and others from Windows PC and Mac.
+In this post, we explore the ways to make a bootable macOS USB for Catalina 10.15 and others from Windows PC and Mac.

 TimeMachine is the safest option to recover a broken Mac in the offline mode.
 If a backup is not there, you have to go for a clean installation either from a bootable USB/DVD drive or the Internet.
 In my case, I lost the boot partition of my iMac and didn’t have a TimeMachine backup.
 Internet recovery was showing up, but it kept on failing to download the OS files from the servers.
 As it is my only Mac, I had no option left, until I found the method to use a Windows PC to create a Mac OS bootable USB installer.
 I did this for making a macOS High Sierra USB drive, and later I was successful in reinstating my iMac.
-As of now, the OS is Mojave, but the process given below is compatible with all recent editions of macOS including the upcoming macOS Catalina 10.15.
+As of now, the OS is Mojave, but the process given below is compatible with all editions of macOS including the upcoming macOS Catalina 10.15.

-Erasing USB disk on Windows to make it bootable on Mac
+Step 2: Partition USB disk on Windows to make it bootable on Mac

 Here we are creating a UBS installer for Mac on Windows.
 So make sure that we keep the partition of the USB disk to have an appropriate scheme.
 Converting the USB disk to have a GUID partition table (GTP) is recommended for this method work effectively.